7+ Best Hostels in Vienna/Wien Under $25

 HI Hostel Wien Myrthengasse $ – Cool Area

-A basic but clean HI Hostel located in the hip Myrthengasse area of Vienna.
+A basic but clean HI Hostel is in Vienna’s hip Myrthengasse area.

 Lots of cute cafes nearby and access to the city via public transport.